komlev/sarcasm/README.md

 Simply, javascript world needs a hero library

+1. Reduces **JS fatigue**, **CSS insomnia**, **HTML depression**, and other dev symptoms
-1. No more hassle and downtime
+2. No more hassle and downtime
-2. DRY (don't repeat yourself)
+3. DRY (don't repeat yourself, please)
-3. Easy as it gets
+4. Easy as it gets
-4. Stop worrying about callback hell and pyramid of doom
+5. Stop worrying about callback hell and pyramid of doom
-5. Pure, free from side-effects
+6. Pure, free from side-effects
-6. Painless migration from any other framework
+7. Painless migration from any other framework
-7. Friendly learning curve
+8. Friendly learning curve
-8. No boilerplate
+9. No boilerplate

 ## Experience and reasoning